officialcodycodes/si-cs162-w24/README.md

 Use this repository to access all of the activities and resources for the CS 162 SI table for Winter 2023!

+## Downloading a folder from GitHub
+To download a folder from this repository, please use [the following guide](https://www.wikihow.com/Download-a-GitHub-Folder):

 ## Valgrind
 To use Valgrind to check your code for memory leaks, use the following command:
 `valgrind ./prog` --> use the executable name in place of "prog"